Short term estimates and forecasts for Vuzix Corporation (VUZI)

 Vuzix Corporation (NASDAQ:VUZI) trade information

-Despite being -3.1% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 06 when the VUZI stock price touched $4.83-9 or saw a rise of 9.32%.
-Year-to-date, Vuzix Corporation shares have moved 117.91%, while the 5-day performance has seen it change -1.35%.
-Over the past 30 days, the shares of Vuzix Corporation (NASDAQ:VUZI) have changed -0.23%.
-Short interest in the company has seen 5.23 Million shares shorted with days to cover at 1.92.
+Sporting 3.17% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 06 when the VUZI stock price touched $4.83-5 or saw a rise of 5.59%.
+Year-to-date, Vuzix Corporation shares have moved 126.87%, while the 5-day performance has seen it change 2.7%.
+Over the past 30 days, the shares of Vuzix Corporation (NASDAQ:VUZI) have changed 6.79%.
+Short interest in the company has seen 5.23 Million shares shorted with days to cover at 2.21.

 Vuzix Corporation (VUZI) estimates and forecasts